soumya997/soumya997.github.io/_posts/2022-03-20-pytorch-params.md

 - **Use of `loss.item()`:**
   > `.item()` moves the data to CPU.
 It converts the value into a plain python number.
 And plain python number can only live on the CPU.
 But you can also try using loss directly. but this is a better option.
+More importantly, if you are new to PyTorch, it might be helpful for you to know that we use `loss.item()` to maintain running loss instead of `loss` because PyTorch tensors store history of its values which might overload your GPU very soon.
   ```python
   x = torch.tensor([1.0])
   x.item()